Patterson’s Housing Needs

 The purpose of the Zacharias and Baldwin Ranch Master Plan is to establish a policy and regulatory document to guide the development of the area.
 The Master Plan implements the vision, goals, and policies of the Patterson General Plan by creating communities with complete neighborhoods, complete streets, and employment opportunities.

 Keystone Ranch is a crucial part of the Zacharias and Baldwin Ranch Master Plan Area, a plan that was unanimously approved by City Council in August 2022.
 The City of Patterson, with valuable input from the community, prepared the Master Plan after a detailed analysis and planning of the city's anticipated growth.
 The plan calls for phased residential and commercial/industrial development, public improvements, parks, schools, and other upgrades, all of which are critical in shaping our community's future.
 Keystone Ranch was anticipated to be built during the first phase of the plan and includes important infrastructure upgrades that will enable the Master Plan to be implemented as envisioned.
+But despite the approved plan and documented housing needs, the City’s continued delays, including new, unbudgeted requirements such as a nearly $20 million groundwater recharge basin and a supplemental Environmental Impact Report (EIR), have jeopardized progress.
+Every delay pushes home prices higher.
+Every lawsuit, rejected map, or added condition pushes Patterson further out of compliance with state law.
+And every obstruction increases the risk that the City will lose access to state housing grants, transportation funding, and other critical resources meant to support the entire community.

 It’s time to ask the important questions.